hutattedonmyarm/homebridge-homee/README.md

 homee platform plugin for homebridge: https://github.com/nfarina/homebridge

+This fork adds special support for the `Danfoss Living Connect Z Thermostat` and the `Fibaro Motion Sensor`.
+The former doesn't provide its temperature sensor data to homee and the latter is recognized as motion sensor only, without the temperature data.

+HomeKit displays 0.0°C as temperature for the Living Connect Z, so this fork reads data from temperature sensors in the same homee group as the thermostat.

+It also registers the Fibaro Motion Sensor as motion *and* temperature sensor.

 ## Installation
 Follow the instruction in [NPM](https://www.npmjs.com/package/homebridge) for the homebridge server installation.
 The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-homee) and should be installed "globally" by typing: